adarshakb/es6-workshop/README.md

 ```

-using let is better -
+...using let is better -

 ```javascript